JasonPekos/CppSplines/README.md

 ![header](https://raw.githubusercontent.com/JasonPekos/CppSplines/main/cubicanim.gif)

 ## Scope
 This repo contains object oriented spline-fitting code written in c++.
-Given some time series data, and command line arguments for:

-- Class of basis functions
-    - Truncated power basis
-    - B-spline basis
-- Degree of basis function
-- Number of knot points

-Following e.g. the SKlean style of statistics model classes, we have a model instantiated with hyperparameters, using methods to fit to data and to predict outcomes.

-Plotting code is also provided.
+Plotting code, in Python and Julia, is also provided.

 **Overview:**

-Although linear models are often convenient (or even necessary), in realistic applications, whatever function $f(x)$ we are estimating is highly likely to be non-linear.
+Although linear models are often convenient (or even necessary), in realistic applications, whatever function we are estimating is highly likely to be non-linear.
 This package contains some basis expansion methods for fitting non-linear models.
+Specifically, it can fit Power Basis regression splines, regression B-Splines, and penalized B-Splines.

-The common theme is that, instead of regressing on our vector of inputs directly, we instead augment or replace each input with a corresponding nonlinear transformation at that point, such that the transformations sum linearly to model target output.
+The common theme is that, instead of regressing on our vector of inputs directly, we instead augment or replace each input with a corresponding nonlinear transformation at that point, such that the transformations sum linearly to model our target variable.

 That is, instead of modelling the relationship as: